 Step into Stijn’s lofts and you immediately notice laboratory-level precision.
 As a professional lab technician, he leaves absolutely nothing to chance.

-Conclusion: Van Laere Pigeons are more than just fast birds; they are the result of a decades-long vision, ruthless selection, and a heart that beats for the sport.
-Whether it’s sprinting, middle distance, or governing the KBDB, the bar in Kruisem is always set to the highest possible level.
+Van Laere Pigeons are more than just fast birds; they are the result of a decades-long vision, ruthless selection, and unwavering dedication to the sport.
+Whether it’s sprinting or middle-distance racing, the standard in Kruisem remains uncompromisingly high.

 Jan de Wijs